docker/docs/get-started/index.md

 [what Docker is](https://www.docker.com/what-docker) and [why you would use Docker](https://www.docker.com/use-cases) before we begin.

-We also need to assume you understand a few concepts before we continue:
+We also need to assume you are familiar with a few concepts before we continue:

 - IP Addresses and Ports
 - Virtual Machines